 Program Objectives

-• Develop confident, capable lay leaders who are prepared to serve on boards, committees, and other leadership roles within the Jewish community.
+• Develop confident, capable lay leaders who are prepared to contribute meaningfully through boards, committees, volunteer leadership, and other communal roles.

 • Foster a sense of connection, belonging, and shared responsibility among participants through a strong cohort experience.